IwoRosiak/CustomTouch/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve the mod
-title: '[BUG] - "TITLE OF THE BUG"'
+title: "[BUG] - "
-labels: ''
+labels: bug
-assignees: ''
+assignees: QarsoonMeel

 ---